 Country based planning enables Rainforest Aboriginal groups to define their own vision, values, strategies and actions for their traditional lands.
 A country-based plan can be developed at various scales e.g. tribal area, clan area, family area or across multiple estate areas.

-Once a plan is developed, it provides a framework for Rainforest Aboriginal people to negotiate partnerships with government agencies and/or other partners and apply for funding to actively manage their traditional lands.
+Once a plan is developed, it provides a framework for Rainforest Aboriginal Peoples to negotiate partnerships with government agencies and/or other partners and apply for funding to actively manage their traditional lands.

 The Indigenous Protected Areas (IPA) program was established in 1997 to help Indigenous communities to voluntarily dedicate their land or sea country as an IPA.